 Students of the University will have access to Wematter Gravity SLS 3D printer along with related software and equipment

-The aim of investing in the University is to create more opportunities for manufacturing methods in different engineering disciplines.
+The aim of investing in the university is to create more opportunities for manufacturing methods in different engineering disciplines.

-Furthermore, the University seeks an opportunity to research 3D printing polymers and composite materials.
+Furthermore, the university seeks an opportunity to research 3D printing polymers and composite materials.

-Wematter is anticipating a long-term and fruitful partnership, where both parties can explore and advance the evolution of 3D printing.
+Wematter is anticipating a long-term and fruitful partnership where both parties can explore and advance the evolution of 3D printing.

-“agreement with another top University shows the potential of 3D printing.
+“Agreement with another top university shows the potential of 3D printing.

-The Gravity SLS 3D Printer
+The Gravity SLS 3D Printer From WeMatter

 Webmaster’s Gravity SLS 3D printer delivers product development right at the office space

-A UI friendly printer relying on automation makes SLS more accessible.
+A UI-friendly printer relying on automation makes SLS more accessible.

-Wematter was created with a vision to develop a system, that was easy to use as FDM printers with the same effectiveness as SLS and a strength comparable to normal manufacturing.
+Wematter was created with a vision to develop a system that was easy to use as FDM printers with the same effectiveness as SLS and a strength comparable to normal manufacturing.

-Looking towards a sustainable and future technology
+Looking towards sustainable and future technology

 Wematter is glad that future’s engineers and other professionals will learn about Wematter’s systems even before they enter the job market.